 - What do classes in STAT normally look like?

 Class sizes are largest for STAT 310 and STAT 315.
-Enrollments are smaller for higher level courses, but have continued to grow over time.
-Some classes are theoretical (e.g. STAT 418 and 419), some are concerned with methodology (e.g., regression, Bayesian modelling, and machine learning), some are applied (e.g., finance, bioinformatics), and some are computational.
+Enrollments are smaller for higher-level courses, but have continued to grow over time.
+Some classes are theoretical (e.g. STAT 418 and 419), some are concerned with methodology (e.g., regression, Bayesian modeling, and machine learning), some are applied (e.g., finance, bioinformatics), and some are computational.
 Intro courses tend to have 50-120 students and many advanced courses have less than 40 students.

 - Is the curriculum flexible enough for students to pursue other interests? i.e. Can I complete a minor, take classes outside the major or specialize further within the major?

 Yes.
 STAT BA and BS students can complete a minor in another discipline, such as data science, financial computation and modeling, and many others.
 Within STAT we have undergraduate concentrations in finance, environmental science and bioinformatics.
 In addition, some students choose to double major (for example, with mathematical economic analysis or computer science).